diego-codes/recipes/README.md

 # Family recipes
-This is a collection of recipes we have learned from our family and friends, or modified from various cooking sites and apps.
+This is a collection of recipes we've learned from our family and friends, or modified from various cooking sites and apps.

-We currently have 27 recipes available.
+We currently have 28 recipes in this collection.
 For recipes in development, check out [this document](https://docs.google.com/document/d/1xt3ZELFwRy-5zbsjgJlqxuL6pR6px2PWvsmN4Wd8rmI/edit?usp=sharing).

 ---
 ### Categories